 Setting up a corporate entity in South Korea involves several steps and can be complex.
-If you are setting up a Korean venture between multiple parties or corporations make sure you have a carefully and custom drafted Korean shareholder agreement, bylaws, articles of incorporation, employment agreements, employment rules, vendor agreements and you have the basic systems and processes in place to help insure working shareholder and employee compliance.
-Even if you are the, only, shareholder in the company make sure to have all your ducks in order so you can have a soft-landing in Korea.
-Please note the following post details the basics to setting up a business in Korea.
+If you are setting up a Korean venture between multiple parties or corporations make sure you have a carefully and custom-drafted Korean shareholder agreement, bylaws, articles of incorporation, employment agreements, employment rules, vendor agreements and you have the basic systems and processes in place to help ensure working shareholder and employee compliance.
+Even if you are the, only, shareholder in the company make sure to have all your ducks in order so you can have a soft landing in Korea.
+Please note the following post details the basics of setting up a business in Korea.
 If you have any questions, please schedule a call or check out our law firm at IPG Legal.

 Starting Up a Corporation in South Korea

 - Choose a Legal Entity: The first step is to choose the legal entity that best suits your business needs.
 The most common types of entities in South Korea are Limited Liability Companies (LLCs) and Joint Stock Companies (JSCs).
 Some factors to consider when choosing the legal entity include the level of liability protection, the number of shareholders, the level of management control, and the tax implications.
 Consult with an attorney in Korea.

 - Register your Trademark/Service Mark: Once you have chosen the legal entity, the next step is to protect your trademark or service.
 You can do this by filing an application with the Korean Intellectual Property Office (KIPO).
 The name must be unique and not identical or similar to the name of any other existing company.
 For more information on registering a trademark or service mark in Korea please see: Registering & Enforcing your Trademark and Service Marks in Korea.